-With the increasing popularity of work from home or online jobs, many individuals apply to companies and/or agencies in hopes of getting a job.
-Yet, some of them are unprepared or are unsure regarding what they need to launch a successful career.
-Here are 3 basic necessities to start a career online.
+With the current ongoing situation, a lot of people are hoping to find companies and businesses that hire people that can work remotely.
+Not only will it prevent contact with other people, there are also a lot of benefits with remote work.
+Yet, some of them are unprepared or are unsure with what they need to launch a successful career.
+Here are just some basic necessities to start a career online.

-By reliable, this refers to having a connection that doesn’t suddenly stop while you are working.
-For that, it will be nice to have an internet speed of at least 3 Mbps.
+A reliable connection means having an ISP that doesn’t suddenly disconnect while you are working, and can load your tools quickly.
+For that, it will be nice to have an internet speed of at least 5-10 Mbps.
 You can try running a speed test here.

 In light of this, it will be helpful to be honest to your client about your current situation.
 How fast is your internet connection?
 Will you be able to upgrade soon?

-If you want to work on a job that require a lot of storage space, it will be wise to invest on a computer that will suffice for that need.
-You don’t want to suffer from working with a computer that takes ages to process or one that does not have enough space to keep all your files for work.
+If you want to work on a job that requires a lot of processing power, it will be wise to invest in a computer that will perform up to the task.
+You don’t want to suffer from working with a computer that takes ages to render one video, or one that quickly runs out of storage space.

-If you are simply working as a writer or any other work that doesn’t require the uploading or downloading of huge chunks of files, you can put up with a computer that may just have around 500GB of hard drive.
-Nowadays, you can even just store your entries in Google Drive or in Dropbox.
+If you are working as a writer or any other work that doesn’t require processing huge chunks of files, you can get a standard PC setup.
+Nowadays, you can even store your entries in Google Drive or in Dropbox for extra storage.